 Children in Crisis are boys and girls affected by street life, sexual exploitation, hazardous labour, gender inequality, disability, or lack of a primary caregiver.
 Facing extraordinary hardships, they are desperate for ways out of poverty.
 This makes them very vulnerable to dangers disguised as opportunities.

 Children are more vulnerable than adults as they have less capacity for self-protection and are not fully aware of their rights.
-Girls are also at a disadvantage in some cultures, having fewer opportunities for education or being subject to child marriage and early pregnancy.
+This makes them an easy target for various forms of exploitation like child labour or being recruited child soldiers.
+Girls are also at a disadvantage in some cultures, where traditional beliefs and discrimination result in unequal opportunities for education and subject them to child marriage and early pregnancy.

 Anisa (left) lives in Afghanistan.
 At age 13, she is about to be married off if her family does not receive any assistance.